THE ORIGIN OF THE MORMON CHURCH

 The Mormon Church is officially known as “The Church of Jesus Christ of Latter-day Saints.”
 The Mormon Church is commonly referred to by Mormons, simply as “LDS,” short for Latter-day Saints.

-The Church was founded by Joseph Smith.
-Joseph Smith was born in Vermont in 1805.
-Somewhat confused as a young man about the disagreements between the denominational churches of his day, Joseph Smith says he took the verse found in James 1:5 to the Lord in prayer.
-That verse says, “If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.”
+The Church was founded by Joseph Smith, born in Vermont in 1805.
+Somewhat confused as a fourteen-year-old about the disagreements between the denominational churches of his day, Joseph Smith says he took the verse found in James 1:5 to the Lord in prayer (“If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him”).

-As the story goes, Joseph Smith, lacking wisdom about which church to join, walked into the woods (behind his home) to pray.
-According to Joseph Smith, God the Father and Jesus Christ appeared to him there in the forest and supposedly informed him that...
+As the story goes, Joseph Smith, lacking wisdom about which church to join, walked into the woods behind his home to pray.
+According to Smith, God the Father and Jesus Christ appeared to him in the forest.

 This is one of the reasons it’s so important to know the Bible.

-If someone comes out of the forest and says that God the Father has appeared to him visibly, in human form, you should immediately realize this is not to be believed.
+If someone comes out of the forest and says God the Father appeared to him visibly, in human form, you should immediately realize the person is lying.
 Why?

 • God told Moses, “You cannot see My face; for no man shall see Me, and live” (Exodus 33:20).

 • God the Father “alone possesses immortality and dwells in unapproachable light; whom no man has seen or can see” (1 Timothy 6:16).